BIO6032/2019_replication_HastingsPowell_1991/article/article.md

 Hence, our replication is somewhat not very flexible and possibly could not be applied to a broader range of parameter values.
-We suggest that an interesting step forward would be to train machine-learning algorithms, such as neural networks, to identify chaotic behavior and its boundaries, in order to obtain an even better performing implementation.
+We suggest that an interesting step forward would be to train machine-learning algorithms, such as neural networks, to identify chaotic behaviour and its boundaries, in order to obtain an even better performing implementation.

 ![ Time series of the nondimensional variables (a) $x$, (b) $y$ and (c) $z$, for $t$ ranging from 5000 to 6500 ($x$ = 1.0, $y$ = 1.0, and $z$ = 1.0 as initial conditions).
 The parameter values used in the simulations are given in @tbl:table1 ($b_1$ = 3.0).
 This figure replicates fig. 2 (a-b-c) of Hastings & Powell.](figures/fig2.png){#fig:fig2}